 Not another pill mill

-Ohio is one of the states most devastated by the opioid epidemic, with overdose-death rates continuing to increase from 12 a day in 2016 to 14 a day in 2017.
+The opioid epidemic in Ohio has devastated the state with overdose-death rates continuing to increase from 12 a day in 2016 to 14 a day in 2017.
 Amongst all states, Ohio’s overdose rates rose from 6.9 percent of the national total to 7.5 percent.

 As the opioid epidemic overtakes individuals and their families, it also transforms the complexion of entire communities.
 The Greater Hilltop Area Commission traces much of the Westside’s problems to the opioid epidemic, driven by crime associated with drug dealers.